 - Assistance with personal care needs

 Community based activities are combined with in-home supports to improve skills that will lead to a more independent, involved life for the person receiving services.
+A comprehensive plan makes effective use of individual budgets while providing more experiences for each individual.

 In-community supports may include: